JakuWorks/Projects/Projects/Small/AutoHotkeyScriptsArchive/README.md

 ## Noteworthy Skills I've Learned:
-- Making and using AutoHotkey scripts to save time and automate tasks
+- Making and using AutoHotkey scripts to save time and automate tasks.

 <br>

 ## Other Information:
-- I started documenting these scripts on  **28.04.2023 around 15:30**
+- I started documenting these scripts on  **28.04.2023**.
-- I doubt I'll ever consider this 'project' 'completed'
+- I doubt I'll ever consider this 'project' 'completed', because of its nature

 <br>